Lenox Hill

-Lenox Hill (/ˌlɛnəks ˈhɪl/) is a neighborhood on Manhattan's Upper East Side.
-It forms the lower section of the Upper East Side—east of Park Avenue in the 60s and 70s.
+Lenox Hill (/ˌlɛnəks ˈhɪl/) is a neighborhood on the Upper East Side of Manhattan in New York City.
+It forms the lower (southern) section of the Upper East Side, east of Park Avenue in the 60s and 70s.

-A significant portion of the neighborhood lies within the Upper East Side Historic District designated by the New York City Landmarks Preservation Commission in 1981 and expanded in 2010.
+A significant portion of the neighborhood lies within the Upper East Side Historic District, designated by the New York City Landmarks Preservation Commission in 1981 and expanded in 2010.
 The neighborhood is part of Manhattan Community Board 8.

 Geography

 Based on the location of the original Lenox Hill, which was on a farm that spanned present-day 68th Street to 74th Street, east of Fifth Avenue, The Encyclopedia of New York City defines the neighborhood as the area between 60th Street and 77th Street, from Fifth Avenue on the west to Lexington Avenue on the east.

 However, neighborhood boundaries can shift and most residents see the modern boundaries differently, as the Lenox Hill post office and the neighborhood's service-oriented retail shops are located east of Lexington Avenue.
 Many city maps also place Lenox Hill in the lower east section of the Upper East Side, including maps of Manhattan Community District 8, the New York City Department of City Planning, the New York City Department of Transportation, NYCityMap (by the New York City Department of Information Technology and Telecommunications), and the Friends of the Upper East Side.